top of page

 The amount of fur can also change how small or large a dog appears.
 The absence of fur can make a dog look taller, and more fur can make a dog look wider.

 If you see a Springer Spaniel somewhere and it looks HUGE -- chances are the dog is OVERWEIGHT.
-This is the most common issue we have seen in the Springer Spaniel, and their owners are unfortunately oblivious that their dogs are obese.
+This is the most common issue we have seen in the Springer Spaniel, and their owners are unfortunately oblivious that their dogs are obese (even some breeders!).
 Size needs to be based on the bone structure of each dog -- regardless of breed a dog should be a body condition score of 4-5.

 bottom of page